 Adult abuse is any action causing harm to someone over the legal age of 18.
-Abuse may be:
+Some forms of abuse may include:

-- Sexual: sexual behavior directed towards a person without their full knowledge and consent.
-Includes sexual assault, sexual harassment, unwanted touching, or use of pornography.
+- Sexual – Sexual behaviour directed towards a person without their full knowledge and consent, which include sexual assault, sexual harassment, unwanted touching, or use of pornography.

 Other forms of abuse can include over or undermedication, censoring mail, violation of civil and human rights, denial of access to visitors, or invasion or denial of privacy.

 Elder abuse commonly refers to adult abuse where the target is a senior or older adult.
 An abuser is someone who likely to be someone known to the abused older person like a friend, family member, or caregiver.

 Instances of abuse often coincide with neglect.
 Neglect is when lack of care, assistance, or attention leads to physical, mental or emotional harm, or loss of financial assets.

 Self-neglect is the failure to care for one’s self that causes serious physical or mental harm, or damage to or loss of assets.